hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 ### Map Data Ideas and Staking Your Claim

-Below is intended to seed your brain.
-The [first class of SC Codes implemented many of the ideas below](https://data.openupstate.org/map-layers) so this class will have to put more effort into original ideas.
-Also, there may be some incomplete data sets that you can work on.
+The [first two classes of SC Codes implemented many ideas](https://data.openupstate.org/map-layers).
+As such, your class has the option of creating a new, original idea OR helping co-maintain an existing map layer.

+If you opt to [co-maintain an existing map layer](https://data.openupstate.org/map-layers) then click on the map title and then click the "Contribute Link" under that maps details.
+It should open a Google Spreadsheet and you may see a blue "View only" button.
+Click that View only button and you can request edit access from the original owner of the spreadsheet.
+If you try to access an existing spreadsheet and get an error then contact Jim and Pamela on Slack.

-Please review the existing layers and add your name and idea to [the list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=1517769371) to reserve
+Once you've settled on an idea, whether new or co-maintaing, add your name and the idea to [the list](https://docs.google.com/spreadsheets/d/1IWsFT1p0ZY-DInfMOFq_gmqpGuKyl5wyBb9VoyoEjRs/edit#gid=1517769371) to stake your claim.

-* Libraries
-* Historic Sites
-* Parks
-* Parking Decks
-* Community Gardens
-* Waterfalls
-* Trail Parking
-* Bike Racks
-* Danger Zones along trails
-* City and County Recycling locations
-* City and County Trash / Convenience Centers
-* Dog Parks
-* Tree Planting Sites
-* Public (K-12) Schools

 ## <a name="week3">Goals for Week 3</a>
 1. Complete the Week 1-2 goals above